 Mason County News

 Crews continue working on several infrastructure improvement projects in Shelton that are impacting traffic around the City.
-This construction includes the Basin 3 Sewer Rehabilitation Project, Downtown Connector Project, upgrades to the Cascade Natural Gas system and restoration of Wilson Street.
+This construction includes the Basin 3 Sewer Rehabilitation Project, Downtown Connector Project, Turner Avenue Revitalization Project, and preparations for roadway paving.
 As a reminder, there are several temporary traffic revisions and lane closures in effect in the downtown area.
-Here are where crews are working during the week of June 18th to June 22nd.
+Traffic revisions mentioned in this update are subject to change without notice, and may not include all potential revisions and/or lane closures that could be implemented.
+Here are where crews are working August 13 to August 17.

 Downtown Connector Project:

 - Olympic Highway North will be open.
 The roadway is reduced to two lanes, one in each direction.

 - Along Alder St. between 3rd St. and 7th St., no anticipated closures.